SetProtocol/STIPS/STIPS/STIP-005.md

 ![](../assets/stip-005/perp_userflow_redeem.png "")

 ### User Story: Redeeming 10 Sets

 UserA owns 10 SetTokens which represent a leveraged Perp position in ETH and wants to redeem them for the Perp’s collateral token, USDC.

 1. User calls *DIM.redeem(setToken, 10)*

 2. DIM calls *PerpModule moduleRedeemHook(setToken, 10)* which passes call through to PerpAdapter contract for protocol specific implementation.

 3. PerpAdapter:
      + Reads vETH position size, margin debt, and collateral positions from protocol, calculating their position units
      + Calculates amount of pending payments (funding, carried PnL) which existing set holders must settle as a position unit

 4. PerpAdapter encodes call to PerpProtocol to sell *vETHPositionUnit * 10* amount and sends via SetToken (see Trade user flow for details).
    Using the quote delta amount generated by the swap, it calculates amount of USDC to return for redemption, making sure redeemer pays slippage and their share of pending funding fees, carried PnL
       + *realizedPnL = deltaQuote - | expected debt reduction |*
       + *usdcOut = (collateral per set * 10) - (funding debt per set * 10) + realizedPnL*

 5. PerpModule sets the SetToken *externalPositionUnit* to: *usdcOut / 10*

 6. After burning 10 SetTokens, DIM reads SetToken’s *externalPositionUnit* and calculates the usdc *componentQuantity* to return to user

 7. DIM resolves the equity position by calling PerpModule’s *componentRedeemHook* which calls the PerpAdapter’s redeemHook implementation

 8. PerpAdapter encodes call to *PerpProtocol.withdraw(setToken, componentQuantity)* and sends via SetToken

 9. PerpProtocol calls *USDC.transfer(setToken, componentQuantity)* to transfer USDC from Protocol back to SetToken.

 10. DIM calls SetToken to transfer *componentQuantity* amount of USDC from SetToken to User

-## Trade, Deposit, Withdraw, Lever, Delever
+## Lever, Delever, Deposit, Withdraw

 The PerpModule should expose a basic trade API which lets users manage positions for arbitrary strategies.